ScofieldNguyen/spaceship-demo/README.md

 For example:
 - Changing from RestAPI to GraphQL will only affect the Integrations layer
 - Changing from AsyncStorage to local DB will only affect the Integrations layer

+## Dependencies Injection
+All dependencies are injected through the `DepsProvider` Context in main `_layout.tsx` file.